Jun 2026

 Woman using a tablet with a holographic security lock and shield, representing data protection and cybersecurity

-GDPR Article 32: Security of processing explained
+Article 32 EU/UK GDPR: Security of processing explained

-Article 32 is the core cyber security requirement within GDPR.
-It requires organizations to implement “appropriate technical and organizational measures” to ensure a level of security appropriate to the risk.
+Article 32 requires organizations to implement “appropriate technical and organizational measures” to ensure a level of security appropriate to the risk, taking account of the sensitivity of the data, operational scope, and the potential impact of a breach on individuals.

 What “appropriate technical and organizational measures” means